anoopsingh1996/Command-Line-Dictionary-Tool/README.md

 # Command-Line-Dictionary-Tool

 A command line dictionary tool using wordnik api in node.js.
 Provides various commands to interact with dictionary.
-And a word game to play !
+And a word game to play.

 ## Prerequisities
 - Install nodejs and npm [install](https://nodejs.org/en/download/package-manager/)